 Modify 5.2.7.1 as follows:

-When a device receives a P2P-RQ IE, it stores the information retrieved from the P2P-RQ IE into a new entry in the P2P path list in the MT.
+When a device receives a P2P-RQ IE, if it has no existing path to the source of the P2P-RQ IE, it stores the information retrieved from the P2P-RQ IE into a new entry in the P2P path list in the MT.
 The address of the neighbor from which the P2P-RQ IE is received is recorded in the Next hop of the P2P path.
 The device calculates or measures the LQM between itself and the neighbor from the previous hop and adds the LQM to the PQM value found in the IE. The device then stores the result into the PQM Value of the P2P path entry.

 If there is an existing path to the source of the P2P-RQ IE, the device compares the PSN currently recorded with the PSN of the P2P-RQ IE newly received.
-If the PSN of the new P2P-RQ IE is smaller than the recorded PSN, the latest P2P-RQ IE is discarded.
-If the PSN of new P2P-RQ IE is greater than the recorded PSN, all elements of the P2P path are updated to the information from the latest P2P-RQ IE. If the PSN in the new P2P-RQ IE is equal to the recorded PSN, the device compares the PQM value of the two P2P-RQ IEs.
+If the PSN of the new P2P-RQ IE is older than the recorded PSN, the latest P2P-RQ IE is discarded.

+If the PSN in the new P2P-RQ IE is equal to the recorded PSN, the device compares the PQM value of the two P2P-RQ IEs.
 If the PQM value of the latest P2P-RQ IE is equal to or greater than that of the previous P2P-RQ IE, the latest P2P-RQ IE is discarded.
 Otherwise, the device replaces the value of Next hop with the address of neighbor from which the P2P-RQ IE has been received, and replaces the PQM value with the PQM provided by the current neighbor.
+The IE is then discarded.

+If the PSN of new P2P-RQ IE is greater than the recorded PSN, the device calculates the PQM between the device and the source of the P2P-RQ IE. All elements of the P2P path are updated with the information from the latest P2P-RQ IE and with the newly calculated PQM value.
 If the device receiving the P2P-RQ IE is not the desired destination, it decrements the value in the TTL field, sets the value of the PQM Value field to the value of the PQM previously computed for this path and forwards the P2P-RQ IE. If the TTL reaches zero, the P2P-RQ IE is discarded.

+If the Request Intermediate Response field in the P2P-RQ IE is set to 1 and if an intermediate device has a path to the requested destination, it does not propagate the P2P-RQ IE but replies with a P2P-RP IE where the PSN and the PQM Value fields are set to the PSN and P2P PQM value recorded for the path of interest in the P2P path list.

 If the device is the desired destination, it replies with a P2P-RP IE. The TTL field of the P2P-RP IE is set to (l2rDefaultTTL - ttl), where ttl is the value of the TTL in the received P2P-RQ IE. The PQM Value is set 0.
 The PSN is set to the device's current PSN.
 The P2P-RP IE is forwarded to the neighbor whose address is recorded in Next hop in the current P2P path entry.